Keymaster65/copper2go/README.md

 ### Backlog

 * Add new Repository Performancetest
+* configure thread pool size, client pool size and more
+* Add some performance analysis
 * Remove version 2 of HTTP Receiver API
 * Finish support kafka events
 * Support faster startup (may be graal, may be crac)